wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 * [Network Latency](#proxy-queue-issues-network)
 * [Memory Pressure](#proxy-queue-issues-memory-low-on-proxy-host)

-### Proxy Queue Issues: Pushback from Backend
+### Proxy Queue Reasons: Pushback from Backend

 If the rate of data ingestion is higher than backend limit, the proxy queues data.
-The backend limit typically depends on the commit rate specified in your company's contract.
+The backend limit typically depends on the commit rate specified in your company's contract with VMware.
 When you attempt to ingest data at a higher rate than the backend limit, data is queued up at the proxy.

 **Troubleshooting & Further Investigation**